kw7oe/kw7oe.github.io/content/posts/support-tests-rerun-in-exunit-run.md

 The code is fairly straightforward.
 From here we know that, the code rely on `ExUnit.Server` and `ExUnit.Runner` modules.
-Since the `ExUnit.Runner.run` would probably the core implmentation of how our tests would be run, let's head over there and read the code as well.
+Since the `ExUnit.Runner.run` probably contains the core implementation of how tests get run, let's head over there and read the code as well.

-### `ExUnit.Runner`
+### `ExUnit.Runner.run/2`

 The implementation is a bit lengthy due to the need of handling various stuff, so we will skip to the important parts.
 Essentially, `ExUnit.Runner.run` looks